livewire/livewire/docs/javascript.md

 The term "commit" was chosen as a helpful way to think about Livewire's relationship between frontend and backend.
 A component is rendered and manipulated on the frontend until an action is performed that requires it to "commit" its state and updates to the backend.

-You will recognize this schema from the payload in the network tab of your browser's devtools, or [Livewire's JavaScript hooks](#javascript-hooks):
+You will recognize this schema from the payload in the network tab of your browser's DevTools, or [Livewire's JavaScript hooks](#javascript-hooks):

 ```js
 let commit = {